Professional Development Opportunities in Research Administration

 External Professional Development Opportunities

 Research Administrators can demonstrate their breadth of knowledge and experience by taking the Certified Research Administrator (CRA) exam.
 This credential can be maintained by participating in ongoing professional development activities.
 More information can be found in the slides "Value of Research Administrator Certification: What it Can Mean to You."

 National Contract Management Association (NCMA) provides training opportunities for contract management (as opposed to grant management).
 Many of our units focused primarily on defense contracting have found NCMA to be a particularly useful resource.

 National Council of University Research Administrators (NCURA) is one of the leading professional development organizations for research administrators in the U.S. NCURA's educational programs include an Annual Meeting, a Financial Research Administration Conference, a Pre-Award Research Administration Conference, and various other educational offerings, including traveling workshops and online resources.
+For more information on these opportunities, please see the NCURA home page.
 Penn State also participates in NCURA's Region II, which hosts conferences in the Mid-Atlantic Region.

 The Society of Research Administrators (SRA) offers conferences and other training opportunities for research administrators at universities, hospitals, and other non-profit organizations.
 In addition to SRA's Annual Meeting, Penn State research administrators have participated in SRA Allegheny Regional Meetings.

 Additional Resources - Penn State is a member of the following professional organizations.
 These organizations work to disseminate information regarding current developments in research administration.